Journal of Religious Ethics

 The Journal of Religious Ethics prefers essays under 10,000 words.
 Because of space limitations, manuscripts exceeding 10,000 words (including text, references, tables and figures) will be considered only if authors provide adequate justification for the length.

-Because the JRE review process is blind — referees are not supposed to know the identity of the author — authors must avoid writing their submissions (including notes) in a way that discloses their identity.
+Because the JRE review process is anonymous — referees are not supposed to know the identity of the author — authors must avoid writing their submissions (including notes) in a way that discloses their identity.

 All submissions must also include an abstract of no longer than 140 words.